 6. Warranties & Repairs

 Even new homes can have defects.
-Builders offer warranties that go above and beyond what you can find in a resale home (if you even get any kind of warranty).
+Builders offer warranties that go well above and beyond what you can find in a resale home (if you even get any kind of warranty).

 Builder warranties cover the structure, systems and other facets of your new home for varying periods of time.
 Knowing that if something big goes wrong you are covered gives an added layer of piece of mind.